WalletConnect/walletconnect-docs/docs/ios/push/wallet-usage/getting-started.md

 #### Subscribe Proposal

-When your `Push` instance receives a push request or push message from a peer client, it will publish a related event.
+When your `Push` instance receives a push proposal request or push message from a peer client, it will publish a related event.
 Subscribe to publishers to receive the requests.

 ```swift
 Push.wallet.requestPublisher